 Hotel Casa 1800Visit website

-This charming, small hotel in the very heart of Barrio Santa Cruz has a historic and classic feel, with 33 rooms over three floors.
+This charming, boutique hotel in the very heart of Barrio Santa Cruz has a historic and classic feel, with 33 rooms over three floors.
 The 19th-century mansion has opulent furnishings and chandeliers which give a sense of grandeur, while still being intimate – think baroque gold headboards, brocade chairs, combined with the stone pillars and wood-beamed ceilings typical of Sevillano houses.
 The duplex suite has an outdoor Jacuzzi, and there’s also a rooftop pool for all the guests, where you can help yourself to complimentary afternoon tea in the sunshine as you admire the Giralda.

 Address: Calle Rodrigo Caro, 6, 41004 Seville, Spain; 954 56 18 00

 RestaurantsOur Pick of a Few of the Best Places to Eat in Seville

 One of the new generation of tapas venues in Seville, this elegant bar with tiled floor and Parisian vibe – wooden café-style furniture, framed prints on the wall, plus mosaic-tiled bull’s head for the Sevillano touch – is located in the Arenal district, close to the river.
 Helpful service and innovative, sophisticated takes on local favourites have quickly won it a loyal following.